MollyBe/radarrSync/README.md

 # Credits
-Thanks to https://github.com/Sperryfreak01/RadarrSync for the initial inspiration that lead to https://github.com/hjone72/RadarrSync MultiServer branch.
+Thanks to https://github.com/Sperryfreak01/RadarrSync for the initial inspiration that lead to https://github.com/hjone72/RadarrSync and then lead to https://github.com/EnorMOZ/RadarrSync.

 # RadarrSync
-Syncs two Radarr servers through web API.
+Syncs movies with a defined resolution in one Radarr to another Radarr server through web API.

 ### Why
-Many Plex servers choke if you try to transcode 4K files.
-To address this a common approach is to keep a 4k and a 1080/720 version in separate libraries.
+Many Plex servers choke if you try to transcode 4K files and more importantly cannot transcode HDR correctly.
+To address this we create another library of 1080p content mirrored from 2160p downloads in the master Radarr.

 Radarr does not support saving files to different folder roots for different quality profiles.
 To save 4K files to a separate library in plex you must run two Radarr servers.
 This script looks for movies with a specific quality setting on one server and creates the movies on a second server.